Buky-js/README-Generator/Project/README.md

 N/A

 ## License
-The license used for the project is MIT License
+The license used for the project is Mozilla Public License

 ## Questions
 Do you have any questions?
-You can reach me at  buky.com.
-You can also find me on github at [buky-js](https://github.com/Buky-js)
+You can reach me at  bukyabiona@gmail.com.
+You can also find me on github at [buky-js](https://github.com/buky-js)